-We arrived at the village with the clothes wet and in a hurry since we wanted to return to the airport by public transport.
-For this, we had to catch the last bus that was at 5 am.
-Nella, the owner of the Rain Forest Guest House Bukit Lawang let us having a shower and put us a dryer with rafting clothes.
+We arrived at the village with wet clothes and now in a hurry since we wanted to return to the airport by public transit.
+To do this, we had to catch the last bus that came at 5 pm.
+Nella, the owner of the Rain Forest Guest House Bukit Lawang let us took a shower and put our rafting clothes in the dryer.

 Then, we had a little incident that I want to tell you to be careful about.

 While my cousin was taking a shower, I was at the door talking to David (the Dutch boy) when a monkey silently grabbed my bag of dirty clothes and ran off.
-Luckily he made some noise and we could follow him until he released the bag, but I almost lost my clothes.
+Luckily, he made some noise and we went after him until he released the bag.
+I almost lost my clothes!!

-The monkeys know that we usually keep food in bags so be careful if you don’t want to be stolen by a monkey.
+The monkeys know that we usually keep food in bags, so be careful if you don’t want it to be stolen by a monkey.
 Do not leave bags or backpacks unattended.

 THE BEST ACCOMMODATION OF OUR SOUTH ASIA TRIP

-Although during the post I have already said that Rain Forest Guest House Bukit Lawang was the best hotel of our trip to Southeast Asia, what really made us love it was the following.
+Although I have already said throughout the post that Rain Forest Guest House Bukit Lawang was the best hotel of our trip to Southeast Asia, what really made us love it was the following.

-When we reached Yogyakarta, we noticed half our laundry done back in Bukit Lawang wasn’t there.
-When I wrote to Nella she got very upset.
-She explained that part of the laundry dried and the other part was still wet and stood there hung.
-When we picked up the clothes they didn’t notice that they only gave us half of it.
-Without doubting Nella offered herself to ship my clothes back and she wouldn’t even let me pay the expenses.
-Another hotel wouldn’t even care.
+When we reached Yogyakarta, we noticed that half our laundry we did back in Bukit Lawang wasn’t there.
+When I wrote Nella, she got very upset.
+She explained that part of the laundry dried and the other part was still wet and is hanging dry at the hotel.
+When we picked up the clothes, they didn’t notice that they only gave us half of it.
+Without hesitation, Nella offered to ship my clothes back and she wouldn’t even let me pay the expenses.
+Another hotel wouldn’t even have cared.
 That’s why I repeat once again that Rain Forest Guest House Bukit Lawang is the hotel where we have received the best treatment.
-Here I leave the contact info of Nella again so that you contact with her (+62 813-6219-9018 or [email protected]) or you can directly book through Booking.
-I hope very soon to be sitting back on the porch of her hotel enjoying her pancakes.
+Here I leave the contact info of Nella again so that you can get in contact with her (+62 813-6219-9018 or [email protected]) or you can directly book through Booking.
+I hope to be sitting back on the porch of her hotel enjoying her pancakes very soon.

-After this first experience in Indonesia, with the Sumatran orangutans in the jungle of Bukit Lawang, as you can imagine I am in love with the country.
+As you can imagine, after this first experience in Indonesia with the Sumatran orangutans in the jungle of Bukit Lawang, I am in love with the country.